 Like all of us, there are some memorials I won't transfer.
-But, the only time I won't transfer a memorial is when the person is in one of my direct ancestry lines, my aunts/uncles, a few cousins, and a handful of friends I hold dear to my heart.
+But, the only time I won't transfer a memorial is when the person is in one of my direct ancestry lines, my aunts, uncles, a few cousins, and a handful of friends I hold dear to my heart.
 As for the information I post, feel free to use any info I submit.
 You do not need my permission.
-That's why I put it on there in the first place.
+That's why I put it on here in the first place.

-Now, since I've been so nice to you, I expect the same considerations given to me.
 If I request a memorial to be transferred to me, it is usually a direct ancestor, or a very close aunt, uncle, or cousin.
 On rare occasions, I may even request a memorial of a very dear friend.
 The only deviation from this is that from time to time I may request the memorial transfer of a Confederate soldier, if it's apparent the soldier is probably not related to the submitter.
 But, no matter who's memorial I request, I always stipulate, "unless this person is your relative."
 However, if you don't want to make the transfer, at least give me a good reason why you won't.
-Don't just keep putting me off, and don't start ignoring my requests completely.
-Common courtesy is all I'm asking for, and expect.
-But, don't come on here and complain about things that just don't matter.
-If you absolutely can't help but complain, then complain about things that really matter, like elder abuse, children having to go to bed hungry, or our returning military personnel having to live on the streets.
-Please, complain about those things, LOUDLY!
+But, please, don't completely ignore me.
+That's just being rude.

 Otherwise, I have been researching my family genealogy for over thirty years.
 I have published three books so far, Confederate Graves of Emanuel County, Georgia, in 2009, a color edition of the book in 2010, and The Ridgdill Genealogy, in 2011.
 All are available online.